matheussodree/English-Course/README.md

   He doesn't like taking taxis - Ele não gosta de pegar táxis

   She comes home on foot - Ela vem para casa a pé

+* **Nature**

+  The sun is pretty hot hot today - O sol está bem quente hoje

+  There are many stars in the sky - Tem muitas estrelas no céu

+  The moon isn't so bright tonight - A lua não está tão clara esta noite

+  That cloud looks like a small kitten - Aquela nuvem parece um gatinho

+  Her uncle lives by the mountains - O tio dela mora pela montanha

+  Their house is by the river - A casa deles é perto do rio